Digdir

 In use internally

-The challenge was not adoption, teams were already trying to use the guidelines in practice.
+The challenge was not adoption.
+Organisations wanted to use the guide.

 The problem was the format.